joeax/LearnAI-DesigningandArchitectingIntelligentAgents/04-architectures/1_session.md

 ![FAQ bot architecture](./resources/assets/faqbot.png)

 Potential Flow:
-1. Employee access FAQ Bot
+1. Employee accesses FAQ Bot
 2. Azure AD validates the employee’s identity
 3. Query is sent to a LUIS model to get the intent of the query
 4. Based on the intent, the query is redirected to the appropriate knowledge base